25 Aug WHY HAMBURG IS THE NEW BERLIN

 So be ready for the next best thing Germany has to offer and book a flight to Hamburg, it will pleasantly surprise you!

-Watch my video report here!
+Watch our video report about Hamburg back in 2016, here!